 In 2009, as Congress debated a bill that would reform the delivery of health care in the United States, physicians in the Jackson community and leaders at Henry Ford Allegiance Health identified the need to evaluate the delivery of health care in this region.

 Discussions focused on changing the view of care from individual, pay-for-performance to collaborative, outcome focused care.
-Three critical elements of reform were identified: 1) improving health outcomes, 2) lowering the overall per capita cost of care, 3) enhancing the patient experience, and 4)improving the work life and financial stability of all health care providers.
+Four critical elements of reform were identified: 1) improving health outcomes, 2) lowering the overall per capita cost of care, 3) enhancing the patient experience, and 4)improving the work life and financial stability of all health care providers.